wuaipinglab/covSampler/README.md

 # covSampler

 Phylogenetic analysis has been widely used to describe, display and infer the evolutionary patterns of viruses.
 The unprecedented accumulation of SARS-CoV-2 genomes has provided valuable materials for the real-time study of SARS-CoV-2 evolution.
-However, the large number of SARS-CoV-2 genome sequences also poses great challenges for data analysis.
+However, the large number of SARS-CoV-2 genome sequences also poses great challenges for phylogenetic analysis.

-Here, we developed a subsampling method named **covSampler** based on the spatiotemporal distribution and genetic variation of SARS-CoV-2 to reasonable and efficient subsampling the large-scale SARS-CoV-2 genome data sets.
+Here, we developed a subsampling method named **covSampler** based on the spatiotemporal distribution and genetic variation of SARS-CoV-2 genomes to subsampling the large-scale SARS-CoV-2 genome data sets.

 ## Overview